 Summary of School Climate

-Overall, surveys of student and parent satisfaction show positive results.
-In 2016, the survey of teacher satisfaction went down in all area.
+Overall, surveys of teacher, student and parent satisfaction show positive results.
 Our attendance exceeds standards set by AYP.
+According to the teacher survey, home-school relations have improved.
 The implementation of PBIS continues to influences discipline data.

 Significant Challenges: